Nishant (film): Production

 Smita Patil and Naseeruddin Shah made their debut with this film.

-The film was shot in Pochampalli village in Telangana, known as 'weavers village' and popular for its hand woven sarees.
+The film was shot in Pochampalli village in Telangana, known as 'weavers' village' and popular for its hand-woven sarees.
+It is also known as the Silk City of Bharat because of the high-quality silk sarees that are woven here.

 Soundtrack

 The movie has only one song at the end "Piya Baj Pyala" sung by Preeti Sagar with music composed by Vanraj Bhatia.

 Reception

 K.M.
 Amladi of India Today wrote, "It is however disappointing that Benegal's approach to the exploitation of the villagers is not subtle at all.
 The glaring facts which are exposed merely succeed in detracting from the credibility of the story.
 Benegal has, no doubt, used actual locations for his film and brought a measure of realism in the portrayal of the characters, but there seems to be an invisible gap between what he wants to depict and what the viewers want to comprehend or get involved in."

 In a retrospective review, Ziya Us Salam of The Hindu wrote, "Miles removed from the work of everyday filmmakers, for many of whom cinema is nothing more than a hero waiting in eager anticipation of the heroine and post-dinner desserts, Benegal's "Nishant" (Night's End) is a dawn that did not come an hour too soon.
 The National Award for the best film, the nomination for the Oscars were just rewards for a film that lived up to its name."